paul-nechifor/lemon-cake/readme.md

   code dynamically.
 For writing to disk we need other lower level functions.

-- This function generates a list of numbers representing each byte of the machine code with the offsets comming separatelly.
+- This function generates a list of numbers representing each byte of the machine code with the offsets coming separately.

     (assemble-bytes
       'mov rax, simbol1'